Unboxing LLMs > loading...

 “JEPA doesn’t predict the world but rather predicts in latent space.
 The predictor takes latent embeddings and forecasts future latent embeddings.”

-5.1 The Optimization Process
+5.1 The Optimization Dance

 Approach Prediction Space Action Selection Computational Efficiency Adaptability